-Experts Predict Housing to Become Buyers Market by 2020
+Experts Predict Housing Market to Soften by 2022

-2018 will continue to see strong appreciation in home values in many markets, with a predicted 6% annualized increase through 2019.
-While some experts have adjusted their previous growth projections upward from a year ago, the consensus remains that the housing market beyond 2020 will experience a downward trend in real estate appreciation, demand, new housing starts and the market will once more begin to favor buyers.
+According to Fannie Mae forecast 2021-2022 will continue to see strong appreciation in home values in many markets, with a predicted 7.9% annualized increase between Q4 2021 and Q4 2022.
+While some experts have adjusted their previous growth projections upward from a year ago, the consensus remains that the housing market beyond 2021 will experience a downward trend in real estate appreciation, demand, new housing starts and the market will once more become more favorable for buyers.

-One of the biggest driving factors behind the burgeoning housing market of 2015-2018 has been pent up demand due to a deficit of housing inventory.
-Housing inventory has declined YoY for 42 straight months.
+As reported by Fortune, industry insiders are already seeing housing prices begin to fall and home price growth slow in nearly many of the largest U.S. markets.
+One of the biggest driving factors behind the burgeoning housing market over the last several years has been pent up demand due to a deficit of housing inventory.
+According to Realtor.com 2021 Monthly Housing Market Trends, housing inventory has declined by 22.2% over the last year.
 However, the decline is now decelerating.
-A few months ago it was declining at a rate of 8% per year, now it’s declining at 4% per year.
 Consequently, homes are beginning to sit longer on the market, and as they do buyers gain a stronger hand at the bargaining table.
-By 2020, housing shortages should dwindled and buyers find themselves in a stronger purchasing position.
+Through 2022, housing shortages will continue but buyers should find themselves in a slightly stronger purchasing position.